piux2/learn_gno/learn/learn.md

 ### Otherwise,

-here are some good resource on the internet to undertand the curse of knowledge we have here.
+here are some good resource on the internet to explain some of the basic concepts mentioned here.

    [Learn golang](https://go.dev/learn/)